semprag/semprag.github.io/lucida.md

 ### On Mac OS X (Lion):

+The Lucida font files will be installed to `/usr/local`, so you want ownership of that directory:

+    sudo chown -R $USER /usr/local

+Assuming that you downloaded the lucimatx.zip archive into `~/Downloads`, unpack it:

+    cd ~/Downloads
     unzip lucimatx.zip

+And copy a subset of the contents of that archive into your TeX distribution:

+    mkdir -p /usr/local/texlive/texmf-local/
     cp -R texmf/* /usr/local/texlive/texmf-local/

+Now make your TeX tools recognize these fonts:

     sudo texhash
     sudo updmap-sys --enable Map lucida.map
     sudo texhash